-Once you have received approval for your name, the process of filing the incorporation paperwork and obtaining approval from the ACRA can be done in just a day – as long as the documents are all ready and have been signed by all directors of the new company.
+Once you have received approval for your name, the process of filing the paperwork and obtaining approval from the ACRA can be done in just a day – as long as the documents are all ready and have been signed by all directors of the new company.

 What happens post-incorporation?

 - You receive a Certificate of Incorporation.
-ACRA will send an email notification confirming the incorporation of your company.
+ACRA will send an email notification confirming the registration of your company.
 This is your official Singapore Company Incorporation Certificate and will include your business registration number.
 If you want a hard copy of the certificate, you can make an online request to ACRA for S$50.

 - You receive a Business Profile (”Bizfile”).
 ACRA will also provide the business profile of your new company for free.
 The business profile is the identity card of the company.

 - You are able to open a corporate bank account.
 After you have successfully registered your Singapore business, you will be able to open a corporate bank account with any of the banks in Singapore.
 For more details refer to our short guide on How to open a Singapore bank account.

 - Business Licenses Application.
 Depending on the activities that your business will be doing, you might also need to apply for business licenses.
-You will complete this process after incorporation and before starting your business.
+You will complete this process after registering your company and before starting your business.
 Refer to our Guide for the Most Common Licenses in Singapore.

 - Registration for Goods and Service Tax (GST).
 If you expect your business’s annual turnover to exceed S$1 million, then you must register for Goods & Services Tax, or GST (also referred to as value-added tax, VAT, in many countries).
 If you do not expect your business’ annual turnovers to reach S$1 million, you are not required to register for GST.